 What is your favourite stop on the tour and why?

 This is a difficult one!
-The great thing about Glasgow is that it’s constantly changing and so there’s always new parts of the city I’m discovering and falling in love with.
+The great thing about Glasgow is that it’s constantly changing and so there are always new parts of the city I’m discovering and falling in love with.
 I would probably choose the Byres Road stop.
-When I was growing up, being taken out into the west of Glasgow was a treat and I have great memories of the Botanic Gardens and dipping into all the interesting shops and cafes.
+When I was growing up, being taken out into the west end of Glasgow was a treat and I have great memories of the Botanic Gardens and dipping into all the interesting shops and cafes.
 I would highly recommend a visit to the University Cafe for homemade ice cream and one of the city’s oldest pubs, the Curler’s Rest.
-It’s great to see these places back open again!

 What facts about the city do visitors find most surprising?